-How To Add, Delete And Grant Sudo Privileges To Users In Linux
+Add, Delete And Grant Sudo Privileges To Users In Ubuntu - OSTechNix

 $ sudo apt update

+Yes, the user "senthil can able to run administrative commands with sudo privileges.

-3. Delete Sudo Users
+6. Delete Sudo Access From Users

 You can remove sudo permissions from a user without having to delete him/her completely.

-You must be careful when doing this in Ubuntu systems.
-Do not remove the real administrator from the “sudo” group.
+Caution: You must be careful when doing this in Ubuntu systems.
+Do not remove the real administrator from the "sudo" group.
 There should be at least one sudo user in the system.

+First, make sure you're logged out from the user "senthil" session and logged in as another sudo user.

-To revoke sudo permissions from a user, the command would be:
+To revoke sudo permissions from a user (E.g. senthil), the command would be:

-$ sudo deluser ubuntuserver sudo
+$ sudo deluser senthil sudo

-The above command will remove the user named “ubuntuserver” from “sudo” group.
+The above command will remove the user called "senthil" from the "sudo" group.

 Sample output:

-Please note that this command will only remove the user ‘ubuntuserver’ from the sudo group, but it will not delete the user permanently from the system.
+Please note that this command will only remove the user 'senthil' from the sudo group, but it will not delete the user permanently from the system.

 Alternatively, run the following command to revoke the sudo permission from the user:

-$ sudo gpasswd -d ubuntuserver sudo
+$ sudo gpasswd -d senthil sudo

 Now, the user becomes a regular user and can't do any administrative tasks with sudo permission.